Nadine2016/VSI-database/README.md

 # VSI-database template

-This sample template configures an IBM Cloud database instance and virtual server instances (VSI).
-Security groups are configured so that the VSI can access the IBM Cloud database instance on the IBM Cloud database instance connection port, which is dynamically defined.
+This sample template configures an IBM Cloud database instance and virtual server instance.
+Security groups are configured so that the virtual server instance can access the IBM Cloud database instance on the IBM Cloud database instance connection port, which is dynamically defined.
 Whitelisting is configured on the IBM Cloud database instance to allow access only from the VSI IP address.

 ## Costs

 This sample uses chargeable services and you are charged for the time the services are deployed.
 The use of `terraform destroy` results in deletion of all resources including the IBM Cloud database service instance.
-Billing for VSI and IBM Cloud database terminates on the hour.
+Billing for virtual server instances and IBM Cloud database terminates on the hour.

 ## Dependencies

-The user must have IAM access to create and configure an IBM Cloud database instance and VSIs.
+The user must have IAM access to create and configure an IBM Cloud database instance and virtual server instances.

 ## Configuring your deployment values